Lobesitdoll/mdncomp/wiki/wiki_using.md

     $ mdncomp ht*toblob. --doc       # download and cache
     $ mdncomp ht*toblob. --docforce  # force update

+You can also get links to specifications by using the [--specs](https://github.com/epistemex/mdncomp/wiki/Options-for-mdncomp#--specs) option:

+    $ mdncomp ht*toblob. --specs     # show links to specification (if available)

 Combining this with the option --random can allow to explore less known APIs and features: